 9. You have no interest in trying to prove yourself in a crowd of strangers.

 At networking events or parties, you’re not someone who “works the room.”
 Nor do you feel the need to draw a lot of attention to yourself in social situations.
 Yes, you see the value in making connections with others, and you especially love those rare moments when you meet a like-minded soul.
 But you’ll probably never be the most popular person in the room — and you’re okay with that fact.

 10. You’re often confused for an extrovert.

-Your friends and family don’t buy that you’re an introvert because you’re just so social.
-In fact, it may have taken you a while to realize that you’re an introvert — because you play the extrovert so well.
+Your friends and family don’t believe that you’re an introvert because you’re just so social.
+In fact, it may have taken you a while to realize that you’re an introvert, because you play the extrovert so well.
 Now you find yourself constantly having to explain your introversion and how you get your energy.
 Unfortunately, most people don’t get it.

-Keep in mind that there’s no wrong way to do introversion — and we all act introverted at times and extroverted at others.
+Keep in mind that there’s no wrong way to do introversion.
 You can be outgoing and still be an introvert.
-It’s all about understanding your needs and honoring your own style, even if that means being the life of the party one night and then binge watching Netflix alone the next.
+It’s all about understanding your needs and honoring your own style, even if that means being the life of the party one night and then binge watching Netflix alone the next night.

 You might like: